11-year-old shows his respect for veterans who flew for the allies in WWII - KVIA

 When asked why Bittner has so much respect for veterans from WWII he answers, “Because they went through so much back then and they lost so many of their friends and today we’re free because of them, we would all probably be speaking German if it wasn’t for them.
 So yeah, they just sacrificed for us to be living here today so we have to honor and respect them because they died for us,” Bittner said.

-As you might expect, Bittner wants to be an Air Force pilot one day, but for now he’s happy just learning about those who went before him.
+As you might expect, Bittner wants to be a Air Force pilot one day, but for now he’s happy just learning about those who went before him.

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.